haithcockce/learning-stuff/docs/training/infiniband-overview.md

 # Intro to Infiniband and RDMA
 # TODO
-- Merge Terminology and Initialisms into sections above but highlight anything not included
-- Flesh-out OS Midlayer Modules section
-- Do ULP
-- Use the nasty diagram to tie it all together
 - Get rid of kernel resources.
 Don't really need it rn
 - Get a few machines and perform some operations to see what's up in perf and what not

 ### Table Of Contents